Table of Contents

 Let's have a look at the historical development of SAP Fiori, as shown in the chart below.

 Fiori focuses on the user and on how the user works.
 Going above and beyond the standard pace of development for applications, Fiori is constantly improving as it redesigns and redefines user experience by following the latest tech advances.
-All in all, Fiori, can be described in three main attributes: consistent, intelligent, and integrated.
+All in all, Fiori can be described in three main attributes: consistent, intelligent, and integrated.

 SAP now offers a new approach on SAP UI5 1.65 with Fiori 3.
 The new design can integrate content from different products into a single screen.
 Users can see content from different SAP products, but they only see that which is relevant to them.
-This gets rid of a lot of needless clutter and navigation, allowing users to concentrate on what’s important for their job.
-A clean screen means no more distractions!
+This gets rid of a lot of needless clutter and navigation, allowing users to concentrate on what's important for their job.

 The notification popover feature is introduced with this design, so users are alerted of situations that require attention and can navigate to the source of the notification in an instant.
-Another feature for integration is the digital assistant, aptly dubbed CoPilot.
+Another feature for integration is the digital assistant, CoPilot.
 With CoPilot users can now search for intended tasks, both by typing and by speaking.
 Fiori 3 also provides users with a new search experience including improved search previews, results pages, and result visualizations with a fully integrated digital assistant.

 SAP Fiori 3 has been developed around common rules for all SAP products and with all design teams in mind.
 It can work consistently and responsively with other SAP products on any device.
 Fiori 3 is also technically compatible with Fiori version 2.0.